jyotirmay-neuro/jyotirmay-neuro.github.io/content/pages/about.md

 I am a strong advocate for collaborative and open science.
 I believe that sharing knowledge, mentoring junior colleagues, and engaging in rigorous scientific discourse are essential for both individual growth and the advancement of the field.

-**Always happy connect with others.
+**Always happy to connect with others.
 Let's have deep discussions about the mysteries of this universe...**